karayabin/universe-snapshot/universe/Ling/Light_User/doc/api/Ling/Light_User/LightWebsiteUser/setSessionDuration.md

-LightWebsiteUser::setSessionDuration — Sets the session_duration.
+LightWebsiteUser::setSessionDuration — Sets the duration of this user' session in seconds.